 As a rule of thumb, anything above $50 should have more supporting content.
 A short commercial, video tutorials, written documentation, and ongoing support threads increase buyer confidence.
 If you keep the buyer’s confidence high and engage with your customers, you can justify higher price points.

 Finally, remember that anything you sell in European countries is going to have an additional ~23% Value Added Tax (VAT) added to the price.
+The exact value varies country by country, but it’s usually around this level.
+Look it up to be certain.
 Keep this in mind when setting your prices, and be prepared to answer a lot of questions about it.

-If you’ve done all this and are still not sure, ask your audience!
+If you’ve done all this and are still not sure, again, ask your audience!

 What makes a good video?